SBRG/Bacterial_TRN_Dominance_and_Independence/README.md

 # Dominance and Independence within Bacterial Transcriptional Regulation

-This repository contains code and data for the manuscript 'Dominance and Independence within Bacterial Transcriptional Regulation'.
+This repository contains the codes and data for the manuscript 'Dominance and Independence within Bacterial Transcriptional Regulation'.

 ## Repository Structure